idling-mind/pydantic-ui/README.md

 > [!NOTE]
 > This project is not associated with the pydantic project.
-> The code was primarily written by AI coding agents.
+> The code was primarily written using AI coding agents.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.10+-blue.svg)